phalcon/documentation/docs/response.md

 ### `Cache-Control`

-This header provides a better to cache the pages served.
+This header provides a better way to cache the pages served.
 We specify a time in seconds, instructing the browser that our content is cached for that amount of time.

 ```php
 <?php